top of page

 That’s fear.

-It protects the ego, but it starves the soul.
+It protects the ego, but starves the soul.

 Humor has its place.
 Life is heavy, and laughter can keep it from crushing you.

-But there’s a difference between laughing because you can
+But there’s a difference between laughing because you can, and laughing because you’re hiding.

 One comes from strength.